DaneshSelwal/Concrete_data_analysis/README.md

 - **Method A (Conformal)**: We generate a prediction interval `[Lower, Upper]`.
 If the interval is too wide, the model is uncertain about that specific concrete mix.
 - **Method B (Probabilistic)**: We model the output as a Normal distribution $\mathcal{N}(\mu, \sigma)$.
 A high $\sigma$ indicates high uncertainty (aleatoric uncertainty).

+This repository is a collaborative project developed by Danesh Selwal and Prakriti Bisht.
 ---